 - Check “To:” before you hit send.
 It is so easy to put in the wrong address or hit “Reply to all” when you meant to hit “Reply”.

-- Don’t send your personal information such as bank details and IC number via email.
+- Don’t send your personal information such as credit card details via email.

 - The emails you send represent who you are.

-- Use proper language at all times when sending emails to others.
+- Always use proper language when sending emails to others.

 - Never use your business email for personal purposes.